zforster/zakforster/content/posts/lambda-or-fargate/index.md

 Recently invoked Lambdas stay **warm** for a period of time.
 If a new request is received within the warm period an initialised environment is immediately available to process the request.
 If however, a request is received and no warm Lambdas are available in the pool, the execution will be subject to a **cold start**.
 A cold start is an additional period of latency lasting between 100 ms to 2 seconds, within which AWS will initialise a lightweight [Firecracker VM](https://firecracker-microvm.github.io/) and pull your source code or container image.
 It is for this reason that it is best to keep Lambda package sizes small as the I/O influences the cold start duration that adds additional latency for the end user.

-To avoid cold starts it is possible to provision concurrency, this means you always have a certain number of warm Lambdas available to immediately process a request.
-This introduces additional cost, and since you are essentially running an instance at all times to avoid the cold start, this could be an indication that Fargate is more suited to your needs.
+To reduce the impact of cold starts, it is possible to provision concurrency.
+This means you always have a certain number of warm Lambdas available to immediately process a request.
+However, this introduces additional cost and requires you to predict the typical number of requests you receive in order to provision the correct concurrency.
+In such cases, it could be argued that Fargate may be more suited to your needs.

 Lambda is fully responsive to your traffic patterns, making it a great candidate for spiky, irregular and hard to predict workloads.
 If no event is received, nothing will run.
 If a large volume of traffic suddenly arrives, it will scale horizontally to meet the demand.